The Founder's Guide to

 How can founders apply or pitch to Kodiak?

-What is Kodiak's geographic scope?
+What is Kodiak's geographic focus?

 What is Kodiak's post-investment involvement like?